 One way I save money is by putting everything I earn into an account not connected to my bank cards.
 This means I manually have to move money into an account I can access when I need spending money.
 I usually have no more than $200 in my spending account at any one time.
 This is for day to day expenses – which means petrol, food, drinks, phone credit etc.

 If I spend that $200 before the end of the week, that’s it – I can’t buy anything else that week unless it’s an emergency such as car repairs or a doctor’s appointment.
 My savings account is only used for large bills like car insurance, and travel expenses – I can’t dip into it for anything non-essential that’s not travel.
 You can also maximise your savings by locking your money into a term deposit for a few months and earning a higher interest rate.

 4. Bring your lunch to work

 This one’s easy.
 Don’t buy takeaway.
 Prepare your own meals and you’ll save so much moolah!
 I always bring lunch to work – usually cooking more than I need for dinner the night before and bringing the leftovers into work.
 It saves me at least $10 a day.
 I also try to limit myself to eating out only one or two times per week – saving my eating out budget for birthdays or other special occasions.

 5. To market, to market

-If you’re looking to cut down your fruit and vegies bill, head to your local farmer’s markets.
-Fruit and veges are so much cheaper at farmer’s markets than supermarkets – and it’s fresher and tastier!
+If you’re looking to cut down your fruit and veggies bill, head to your local farmer’s markets.
+Fruit and veggies are so much cheaper at farmer’s markets than supermarkets – and it’s fresher and tastier!